qty0/TechTestDigitalyn/README.md

 You will need to complete two assignments, both of which should take 2 hours to fully complete.
 Be thoughtful and look for edge cases.

+It doesn't matter in which order do you complete these tasks.

 ## Task 1: Visualization with seaborn and pandas.